tindecken/Titan/README.md

 - [R2] [Done] Remove TestSuiteId on whole project
 - [A1] [Done] Add Nunit attribute: isNotCompatible for the sqlite database, not for testcase, this field is update manually from DashBoard
 - [A2] On teardown, get array of drivers, then close its
+- [A3] Add attribute isDebug for TestCase, if true, do not close drivers
 - Incase of user add new comment, update to DB with concat string not replace